 Barley Stuffed Acorn Squash- roasted acorn squash stuffed with creamy barley and seasonal vegetables.
-Super satisfying and perfect for a plant-based main course! (gluten-free option)
+Super satisfying and perfect for a plant-based main course! (vegan with gluten-free option)

 I’m sure most of you already have your holiday menus all set to go but if some reason you’re still in need of a meatless main, don’t worry I’ve got you covered!

 I published this recipe many moons ago and it’s been a favorite in our house ever since.
 Those of you who have been with me since then might remember it.
 It was inspired by a meal I had at a local restaurant in the Bay Area while we were in the midst of planning our wedding.
 We spent the day at the vineyards tasting wine then ended with a cozy fireside dinner under the stars which included a similar version of this Butternut Squash and Sweet Potato Soup and Baked Acorn Squash with Barley Risotto.

 I have fond memories of that meal which are renewed every time I make this acorn squash.
 My version is a bit simplified compared to the original and is also made without dairy.
 Still just as delicious though.